gitbra/pwic/README.md

 ### For the validators

-- Visible control hash key
 - Text comparison between two revisions
 - No change or no deletion possible after a page is validated
+- Visible control hash key

 ### For the managers

+- Dynamic tables to track the progress of the documentation by project or tag
 - Write the templates in a dedicated project
-- Create the pages with a manual or automatic KB identifier
+- Create the pages with a manual name or automatic KB identifier
 - Detection of the orphaned pages
 - Detection of the broken links
 - Visual graph of the links between the pages